apike/allenpike.com/projects/index.markdown

 * **The Essence**: For some reason I designed my own (bad) trading card game, creating a couple hundred cards, many featuring (bad) art.

-* **Spellbook**: I ran a low-budget games magazine with my friends for a couple years.
+* **Spellbook**: I ran a low-budget games 'zine with my friends for a couple years.
 When I say low-budget, I mean photocopying at the 7-11.
 The first issue was taped with masking tape.
 I was like 12, okay?!

 * **Street Vending**: In elementary school I enjoyed putting a table on the street and failing to sell lemonade and hockey cards to passers-by.
 I even kept a ledger of the lemonade I failed to sell.
 This was all of the lemonade.